Kim Deal: Musical career

-Pixies
+The Pixies

 Deal became the bassist and backing vocalist for the Pixies in January 1986, after answering an advertisement in the Boston Phoenix that read, "Band seeks bassist into Hüsker Dü and Peter, Paul and Mary.
 Please – no chops."
-Deal was the only person to call them, even though her main instrument was guitar.
-She borrowed her sister Kelley's bass guitar to use in the band.
-To complete the lineup, she suggested they hire David Lovering as drummer, a friend of her husband, whom she met at her wedding reception.
-For the release of the band's first recording Come on Pilgrim (1987), Deal used the nom de disque "Mrs. John Murphy" in the liner notes.
-She chose the name as an ironic feminist joke, after conversing with a lady who wished to be called only by her husband's name as a form of respect.
+Deal's was the only response, even though her main instrument was guitar; she borrowed Kelley's bass guitar to use in the band.
+To complete the lineup, she suggested they hire David Lovering, a friend of her husband whom she had met at their wedding reception, as drummer.
+For the release of the band's first recording, Come on Pilgrim (1987), Deal used the nom de disque "Mrs. John Murphy" in the liner notes, chosen as an ironic feminist joke, after conversing with a woman who wished to be called only by her husband's name.

-For Surfer Rosa (1988), Deal sang lead vocals on the album's only single, "Gigantic", which she co-wrote with Black Francis.
-Doolittle followed a year later, with Deal contributing the song "Silver" and appearing on slide guitar.
-By this time, however, tensions began to develop between her and Francis, with bickering and standoffs between the two marring the album's recording sessions.
-This led to increased stress between the band members.
-Deal commented that during the sessions, it "went from just all fun to work".
-Exhaustion from releasing three records in two years and constant touring contributed to the friction, particularly between Francis and Deal.
+For Surfer Rosa (1988), Deal sang lead vocals on the album's only single, "Gigantic", which she co-wrote with frontman Black Francis.
+Doolittle followed a year later, with Deal contributing the song "Silver".
+By this time, however, tensions began to develop between her and Francis, which marred the album's recording sessions.
+Deal commented that the sessions "went from just all fun to work."
+Exhaustion from releasing three records in two years and constant touring further contributed to intra-band friction.
 The tension and exhaustion culminated at the end of the US "Fuck or Fight" tour, where they were too tired to attend the end-of-tour party.
 The band soon announced a hiatus.

-The Breeders and Pod
+The Breeders

-During a 1988 post-Surfer Rosa tour of Europe with Throwing Muses as part of the Pixies, Deal began to write new material.
-As neither band had plans for the short term, Deal discussed possible side-projects with Throwing Muses guitarist Tanya Donnelly.
+During a 1988 Pixies tour of Europe with Throwing Muses, Deal began to write new material.
+As neither band had plans for the short term, Deal discussed possible side projects with Throwing Muses guitarist Tanya Donelly.
 After rejecting the idea of creating a dance album together, the pair decided to form a new band.
 Deal named the band the Breeders, after the folk band she formed with Kelley as a teenager, and they recruited Carrie Bradley, violinist and vocalist in Ed's Redeeming Qualities, to record a short demo tape.

 The Breeders' demo was sent to 4AD head Ivo Watts-Russell, who immediately signed them to the label.
-The Breeders allowed Deal to become more active in songwriting, and their debut album, Pod (1990), containing mostly Deal-written songs, was recorded in Edinburgh by Steve Albini.
-Pod, and especially Deal's contribution, was praised by contemporaries; Nirvana frontman Kurt Cobain later named the album one of his favorites and remarked: "I wish Kim was allowed to write more songs for the Pixies."
+The Breeders allowed Deal to become more active in songwriting, and their debut album, Pod (1990), written primarily by Deal, was recorded in Edinburgh by Surfer Rosa producer Steve Albini.
+Pod was praised by contemporaries; Nirvana frontman Kurt Cobain later named the album one of his favorites and remarked that "I wish Kim was allowed to write more songs for the Pixies."